cindycandyy/cindycandyy/README.md

 # 💫 About Me:
 Hi, I'm Cindy Revalia 👋<br><br>💻 Software Engineering Student @ ITS | 🎨 UI/UX & Creative Design Enthusiast<br><br>I'm a second-year Software Engineering student with a strong interest in UI/UX design, branding, and data analytics.
-I love creating intuitive and visually appealing designs while also exploring how data can drive better decision-making.
+I love creating intuitive and visually appealing designs while also exploring how data can drive better decision-making

 ## 🌐 Socials: